 The Institute for Prospective Technological Studies is one of the seven scientific institutes of the European Commission’s Joint Research Centre (JRC).
 It is located in Seville, Spain.
 The Institute’s main activities relate to providing strategic support for the conception and development of EU policies.
 The Institute’s portfolio of work is managed by five scientific units: Agriculture and Life Sciences in the Economy; Economics of Climate Change, Energy and Transport; Information Society; Knowledge for Growth; and Sustainable Consumption and Production.

 Within the Knowledge for Growth unit, the European foresight team provides forward looking intelligence to support decision making and enhances the use of Foresight to support policy making within the European Research Area (ERA).
 JRC-IPTS has a long history of leading-edge engagement in the development and practice of Foresight, and is well regarded in the research community for its expertise, and ground-breaking work.
 The JRC-IPTS is contributing, through the activities of the foresight team to strengthen and better systematise competencies at European level on Foresight related issues.
-There are three main lines of activity:1) Foresight enhancement through knowledge generation and transfer (mainly through the Online Foresight Guide (http://forlearn.jrc.ec.europa.eu), and the biannual Seville International FTA Conference; 2) support to Foresight actors, especially in New Member States and Candidate Countries; and 3) joint application of Foresight in specific policy fields by applying techniques for gathering anticipatory intelligence on innovation processes and their socio-economic conditions and implications.
+There are three main lines of activity:1) Foresight enhancement through knowledge generation and transfer through the biannual Seville International FTA Conference and the Online Foresight Guide 2) support to Foresight actors, especially in New Member States and Candidate Countries; and 3) joint application of Foresight in specific policy fields by applying techniques for gathering anticipatory intelligence on innovation processes and their socio-economic conditions and implications.

 Vicente Carabias is a scientific officer at JRC-IPTS and contributing to EFP development.
 He holds a MSc in Environmental Sciences from the ETHZ Swiss Federal Institute of Technology Zurich (1996).
 He is currently in charge of contributing foresight expertise towards different FP7 projects, e.g. ERA.Net RUS, and to explore the future state of the world in 2025 as well as the related policy implications for the EU.
 Formerly he was responsible for European cooperation at the ZHAW Institute of Sustainable Development.
 Leading the Swiss contribution to FP5- and FP6-projects he is experienced in multi-cultural collaboration and networking.
 Within national and international projects, he has contributed to the development and application of sustainability indicator systems as well as to foresight-research by applying the Delphi-method and Scenario Construction in various regional contexts.